 Voice only/Webcam Therapy/ Instant Massager Therapy

-Your telephone number(s) and full name(s) will be stored on my separate work phone which is password protected and will not be backed-up off the device.
+Your telephone number(s) and full name(s) will be stored on my phone which is password protected.

 What data breach procedures I have in place

 A data breech is a security incident access by an unauthorized third party, sending personal data to an incorrect recipient, digital device containing personal data being lost or stolen and deliberated or accidental action (or inaction) against personal records.

 When I become aware of a breach occurring, I will take steps to investigate.
 Where necessary I will report the breach to the necessary authorities and to individuals I believe may have been affected by the breach.
 This information will include a description of the likely consequences of the breach and s description of the measures I propose to deal with the breach.
 Any breach is documented.